Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

     @info(name = 'RetrievingAggregates')
     insert into TradeSummaryStream
     select a.symbol, a.total, a.avgPrice
-    from TradeSummaryRetrievalStream as b join TradeAggregation as a on a.symbol == b.symbol
+    from TradeStream as b join TradeAggregation as a on a.symbol == b.symbol
         within "2014-02-15 00:00:00 +05:30", "2014-03-16 00:00:00 +05:30"
         per "days" ;